Photo by Marc Szeglat from nsplash

 A migraine self-destruct button?

-The head-pain component of my migraines I wouldn’t describe as intolerable.
+The head pain itself I wouldn’t describe as intolerable.
 But it had a nasty ‘burning’ quality to it.
 That unpleasant quality of the pain, plus the sheer relentless duration it, would have me weeping in despair.
 I’d fantasize about having a ‘self-destruct’ button next to my bed.
 Just something I could push to escape the pain in my skull.

 I tried a range of things over the years - pills, melt-in-your-mouth-stuff, injections, even disgusting feverfew sandwiches (only once!) - and nothing really helped.
 And then I found the solution - find a doctor who gets migraines!